bcmelov/EMA-Application/README.md

 UserListFragment: Fragment with list of participants of EMA 2021.
 Participants can be filtered based on studied platform (Android/iOS).
 UserProfileFragment: Fragment with detailed information about the participant (email, Slack, LinkedIn, profile picture, name, platform, skills (Android, Kotlin, iOS, Swift) on scale 0-10, homework (state: pushed, review, merged)).
 ErrorFragment: Landing page in case of errors.
 On click of a button returns user to UserListFragment.
+EditFragment: Fragment with 4 seek bars to edit users skills in Android, iOS, Kotlin and Swift.

 Database: Database of participants saved as favourite.